Peer5 raises $2.5M for its peer-to-peer approach to streaming video

 How many viewers can Peer5 handle?
 Weiss said the company recently supported its first event with more than 1 million concurrent viewers, up from 40,000 two years ago.
 Next up: Trying to get to 10 million concurrent viewers.

 “We believe that we are at the beginning of a massive technological shift in the TV industry,” Weiss said in an email.
-“Over time, as TV continues to come online, P2P CDNs like Peer5, will simply be mandatory at that scale!”Featured Image: Peer5
+“Over time, as TV continues to come online, P2P CDNs like Peer5, will simply be mandatory at that scale!”Featured Image: NASA

 0